isabella232/primetime.en/help/release-notes/ptai-20x-release-notes.md

 Where resolution is associated with a reported issue, a Zendesk reference is displayed.
 For example, ZD#xxxxx.

+**PTAI 20.5.1**

+* Issues with CORS headers when If-Modified-Since headers are sent.

+* Issues in CRS dashboard.

+**PTAI 20.3.4**

+* Issue that caused subtitles to go out of sync after ad insertion in VOD/ WebVTT.

 **PTAI 20.3.3**

 * Issue with X-Forwarded-For headers, where IPv6 addresses were not correctly URL encoded when passed to the ad servers.